moonbeam-foundation/moonbeam-project-directory/oracles/dia.md

 ## Data Access

-All asset prices are determined in USD.
+All asset prices are determined in USD according to our [methodology](https://docs.diadata.org/documentation/methodology).
 Where appliccable, the oracle also provides information on circulating supply and the timestamp of data collection.
 The query in the smart contract is realized with the symbol of the asset.